 WE VISITED MOROCCO WHEN LU WAS 2 YEARS OLD.
 THERE IS A SECTION ABOUT MOROCCO WITH KIDS AT THE END OF THIS POST.

-DRIVING & TRANSPORTATION
+DRIVING & TRANSPORT IN MOROCCO

 Actually we expected worse conditions and were pleasantly surprised when we saw how the local drivers mostly RESPECT THE SPEED LIMITS and don´t overtake like maniacs.
 There were also many POLICE CHECK POINTS and radar controls.
 The road signs are clear and we had no problems finding our way around only with a map.
 You can always pay extra and get a navigation system with your rented car, if you feel safer that way.
 Since we had booked our hotels in advance I printed out detailed maps so that it was easier to locate them – especially coming into Marrakesh or Casablanca in the peak hour, when traffic does get a bit crazy.